qualabs/obs-amd-ama-plugin/README.md

 * At least one AMD MA35D hardware acceleration card
 * AMD AMA 1.1.1 SDK installed, for intructions on installing the SDK follow the instructions from the following [link](https://amd.github.io/ama-sdk/v1.1.1/getting_started_on_prem.html)
 * OBS Studio version 30.0 or greater installed via PPA
 * If you want to build the plugin you will need additional requirements which are listed and explained in the following [link](https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Linux)

+### Before launching OBS

+It is necessary to do some additional configurations on your PC before launching OBS and using the plugin:

+For MA35D card to work properly it is necessary to run on the terminal where OBS is going to be launched from the script `setup.sh`.
+This script is added to your pc when installing AMD AMA SDK, to run this script just run the following command:

+`source /opt/amd/ama/ma35/scripts/setup.sh `

+Alternatively, you can configure your bash profile to run this script every time you open a new terminal.
+For this purpose, open your `.bashrc` file and add the following line at the end of this file:

+`source /opt/amd/ama/ma35/scripts/setup.sh`

 ## Installation